EdBeese/ons_postcode_extractor/README.md

 If this occurs, the column header can be altered within the downloaded file to patch in the immediate.

-However, if it is confirmed that ONS has changed the data stucture, or header names, an issue should be raised, or a pull request made with the alteration.
+However, if it is confirmed that ONS has changed the data structure, or header names, an issue should be raised, or a pull request made with the alteration.
 #### Bad Command or Missing / Invalid File
 The app will exit gracefully, if an invalid command is passed in.